-- 1. If the College network is available for use, an emergency alert message should be sent to all collaborators and learners via e-mail and/or text through Canvas by the Emergency Committee Chair, College President, or Director of Nursing Education. - 2.
+- If the College network is available for use, an emergency alert message should be sent to all collaborators and learners via e-mail and/or text through Canvas the College Learning Management System (LMS) by the Emergency Committee Chair, College President, or Director of Nursing Education Services. - 2.
 For collaborators, texts/phone calls/voicemail should be utilized to send out basic information regarding a crisis if possible. - 3.
 If voice and data capabilities are not available: - OSC: If voice and data capabilities are not available, the front desk will be used as a central location where offices and individuals should go to receive information about the emergency. - Faculty/Learners: Information will be disseminated from faculty to learners and to College administration